We offer different ways of accrediting young people’s progress in music, including Arts Award and Sounds of Intent.

 This course covers the key skills needed for young people to engage with music, in a flexible format tailored to fit the unique needs ofeach individual school and learners.

 There are four core units.
-They can be taken individually, or all together as a KS4 course in place of a GCSE.
+They can be taken individually, or all together as a KS4 course.

 The Compose And Perform course can also help you to meet the National Curriculum for music and Drake Music will support teachers through the process.